-- 5. BUS REFERRAL: The bus and bus stop is an extension of the school therefore students are expected to follow the same rules that apply in a classroom.
-Failure to follow bus rules potentially will result in removal from the bus. - 6.
+- 6. BUS REFERRAL: The bus and bus stop is an extension of the school therefore students are expected to follow the same rules that apply in a classroom.
+Failure to follow bus rules potentially will result in removal from the bus. - 7.
 CHRONIC / HABITUAL OFFENDER Being a chronic or habitual offender.
 A review of a student's behavior and academic record will be made by the administration at the 10th violation of the discipline code (fewer if offenses are of a serious nature).

-7. DEFIANCE
+8. DEFIANCE

+- a.
+Classroom Failing to comply with classroom rules or a staff member's directions while in the classroom setting

+- b.
+Non-Classroom Failing to comply with school rules or a staff member's directions while in a non-classroom setting.
+This includes being out of an assigned area or misusing a pass.

+- c.
+Cutting Class Unexcused absence from one or more classes.

-- A. Classroom Failing to comply with classroom rules or a staff member's directions while in the classroom setting - B. Non-Classroom Failing to comply with school rules or a staff member's directions while in a non-classroom setting.
-Being out of an assigned area or without supervision or permission. - C. Academic Misconduct Including but not limited to: - CHEATING Use of any unauthorized assistance, or giving unauthorized assistance to another student, in the completion class assignments/tests. - PLAGIARISM Claiming to be the author of material that someone else actually wrote or the use of another's production without crediting the source. - 8.
-DESTRUCTION OF PROPERTY Including but not limited to breaking or vandalizing any property or aiding or assisting another student in, vandalizing any property belonging to students, teachers, administrators, substitute teachers, student teachers, guests in the building, security people, support staff, any vehicle, school grounds, or the school itself - 9.
-DRIVING VIOLATIONS: Driving in an unsafe manner or breaking any laws having to do with driving, not limited to destruction of school property.
+- DESTRUCTION OF PROPERTY Including but not limited to breaking or vandalizing any property or aiding or assisting another student in, vandalizing any property belonging to students, teachers, administrators, substitute teachers, student teachers, guests in the building, security people, support staff, any vehicle, school grounds, or the school itself.

+- 10. DRESS CODE VIOLATION: Failure to comply with the expectations outlined in the "Dress Code Standards".

+- 11. DRIVING VIOLATIONS: Driving in an unsafe manner or breaking any laws having to do with driving, not limited to destruction of school property.
 Driving, riding or transporting students without permission.
-For more information, reference Driving and Parking Regulations found in the FCHS Handbook. - 10.
-DOCUMENTATION PURPOSES ONLY: Student actions that result in a staff member communicating with student and parent infractions do not result in a disciplinary consequence. - 11.
-DRUGS: Possessing, Transmitting, Being under the Influence of or Withholding Information about: - A. Marijuana - B. Someone else's prescription medication - C. Non-prescription drugs, unless properly authorized - D. Narcotics - E. Amphetamine - F. Hallucinogen - G. Inhalant - H. Barbiturate - I. Intoxicant of any kind - J. Lighters or matches - K. Paraphernalia for drugs or tobacco - L. Any other substance that is controlled/illegal, or represented to be - M. Improper use of prescription drug
+For more information, reference Driving and Parking Regulations found in the FCHS Handbook.

+- 12. DOCUMENTATION PURPOSES ONLY: Student actions that result in a staff member communicating with student and parent infractions do not result in a disciplinary consequence.

+- 13. DRUGS: Possessing, transmitting, being under the influence of or withholding information about:

+- a.
+Marijuana

+- b.
+Someone else's prescription medication

+- c.
+Non-prescription drugs, unless properly authorized

+- d.
+Narcotics

+- e.
+Amphetamine

+- f.
+Hallucinogen

+- g.
+Inhalant

+- h.
+Barbiturate

+- i.
+Intoxicant of any kind

+- j.
+Lighters or matches

+- k.
+Paraphernalia for drugs or tobacco

+- I. Any other substance that is controlled/illegal, or represented to be

+- m.
+Improper use of prescription drug